Children who have had a bilingual start in life are able to solve problems better and faster because their brains are open to new ideas.

 Teachers can lead activities to the level of their English abilities through the four versions of the course materials in the Programme, including teachers who do not speak English.

-The Bilingual Future Programme worked with publisher Yellow House English to develop a unique course for children to learn English from birth to the end of preschool called the Universal Preschool Course.
+The Bilingual Future Programme worked with publisher Yellow House Education to develop a unique course for children to learn English from birth to the end of preschool called the Universal Preschool Course.
 It has been prepared in four versions:

 The Standard version presents language to pupils for the teacher, so the class teacher’s role is to lead activities that support language learning.
 There is a PLUS version for qualified English teachers that encourages interactive language use, an Expert version for bilingual schools and an Easy Access version for use by carers of children with learning challenges.
 This makes the Programme a truly universal learning opportunity for all.